jordanshatford/gameboy-r/README.md

-# Game Boy R
+# Gameboy R
-A Game Boy emulator written in Rust.
-This emulator supports both Game Boy and Game Boy Color.
+A Gameboy emulator written in Rust.
+This emulator supports both Gameboy and Gameboy Color.
 A checklist of implemented features can be found below.

 ## How to Use:
 You can run the emulator using the following command and specifying the path to your rom: